What Tech Recruiters Really Want to Hear

 Ethical Technology Discussions

-- Data privacy considerations in application design
+- Data privacy points in utility design

-- Accessibility in user interface development
+- Accessibility in client interface enhancement

-- Environmental impact of infrastructure decisions
+- Environmental impression of infrastructure picks

-- Bias considerations in AI/ML implementations
+- Bias points in AI/ML implementations

 Addressing Skills Gaps Honestly

-- Acknowledge the gap directly
+- Acknowledge the opening immediately

-- Provide a timeline for skill acquisition
+- Provide a timeline for capacity acquisition

 Future Trends: What’s Coming Next (2025-2026)